-Studies on the use of math in these types of games have shown that that among the skills required are ingenuity, imagination and patience.
+Studies on the use of math in these types of games have shown that among the skills required are ingenuity, imagination, and patience.
 This means that practicing Sudoku will help you learn to handle stressful situations.
 It’s a good idea to start with the easier puzzles.

 Keep reading: 11 Strategies to Help You Be Smarter

 Playing Sudoku has multiple health benefits, especially for the brain.
 Here’s how this game has a positive impact.

 Logical thinking is the ability to understand your surroundings and the relationships or differences between actions, objects, or facts.
 You learn this through analysis, comprehension, abstraction, and imagination.

 According to some studies, games like Sudoku involve curious mathematical problems that stimulate logical thinking and especially mathematical logical thinking.

 It encourages quick thinking